isomorphic-software/smartclient-docs/classes/TabSet.md

 ### Description
 Causes the [TabSet.addTabButton](#attr-tabsetaddtabbutton) to appear after the [TabSet.tabs](#attr-tabsettabs) and before the [TabSet.tabBarControls](#attr-tabsettabbarcontrols).

 There is no default behavior for what happens when the `addTabButton` is clicked.
-Add a handler for the [TabSet.addTabClick](#method-tabsetaddtabclick) event to implement a behavior.
+Add a handler for the [TabSet.addTabClicked](#method-tabsetaddtabclicked) event to implement a behavior.

 **Flags**: IR